vocdoni/docs/src/architecture/smart-contracts/process.md

     uint256 evmBlockHeight; // EVM block number to use as a snapshot for the on-chain census

-    bytes32 paramsSignature; // entity.sign({...}) // fields that the oracle uses to authentify process creation }
+    bytes32 paramsSignature; // entity.sign({...}) // fields that the oracle uses to authenticate process creation }
 ```